 There are two ways to easily determine this:

 1. Color: When the salmon is raw or not well cooked, it is got a salmon color and is transparent.
-When done the sides of the salmon should be at least opaque and pink.
+When done, the sides of the salmon should be at least opaque and pink.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
-I love it when you make one of my recipes and I’m looking forward to seeing it.
+I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
-Don't forget to save my recipes on Pinterest so you can find them easily next time.
-See you soon!
+And don't forget to save the recipes on Pinterest so you can easily find them next time!

 - 4 tablespoons olive oil extra vierge

-- Slice the zucchini into about ½ inch (1 cm) thick pieces.
+- 1 zucchini sliced in ½ inch (1 cm) thick strips

-- Add the olive oil and mix.
+- Add the olive oil and mix.4 tablespoons olive oil

 - Put the fish on a plate, so the juices can set in the fillet (it's better for the taste).

-- Meanwhile grill the zucchini on both sides, for three minutes until they’re done.
+- Meanwhile, grill the zucchini on both sides, for three minutes until they’re done.